Where to Stay in Medellin (+ BEST Medellin Neighborhoods)

 This modern, glimmering hotel is a gem in the heart of Medellin.
 Somehow 23 Hotel is a modern hotel that manages to make guests feel as if they’re in the middle of a tropical rainforest while in the center of the city; clean lines and floor-to-ceiling windows open onto balconies with greenery and incredible views over the city.

-The food at the hotel’s restaurant is spectacular, too – enjoy it on the rooftop pool deck, with an unmatched view of the city.
+The food at the 23 Hotel restaurant is spectacular, too – enjoy it on the rooftop pool deck, with an unmatched view of the city.

 Medellin Marriott Hotel ($$$)

-One of the nicest hotels in the city, the Medellin Marriot sits on the hillside a bit south of central El Poblado.
+One of the nicest hotels in the city, the Medellin Marriott sits on the hillside a bit south of central El Poblado.
 Here you’ll find luxurious rooms, a stunning rooftop pool deck with lovely views, delicious food, and every other amenity you can imagine.
-If this sumptuous hotel were located in any other country, it would be double or triple the price.
+The Medellin Marriott is a little challenging to walk to from the main part of El Poblado but would be just a 2- or 3-minute taxi ride.

 Laureles